Unblocking Guide

 • Be sure to clear and filter requests.
 Enter a search phrase into the filter field of Gertrude's network activity screen.
 Usually part of the name of a website, or the app you're using are helpful.
 Click the clear requests button and then refresh the page, or retry the activity that is not working.

-Filter by a search phrase, and clear often
+Filter by a search phrase, clear often, and retrigger

-Filter by a search phrase, and clear often
+Filter by a search phrase, clear often, and retrigger

 Gertrude